iamdamion/Demeter_etal_2023/README.md

 Numpy (numpy)
 SciPy (scipy)
 ```
+### Helper Files:
+1. COMBINED333_LR_Distance_MULTIPLICATION_MASK.csv
+   - Used for diatance censoring (See Figure 6A).
+   - NOTE: Only valid for data in Conte69_fs_LR space.
+(If using a different surface space, a distance multiplication mask will need to be made from that surface with combined hemispheres)
+2. Gordon333_TEMPLATE.pscalar.nii
+   - Used as a template to save density map pscalar.nii data.
+3. Parcels_LR.dlabel.nii
+   - Used for numbering, location, etc of Gordon 333 parcels.

 ### Other Requirements:
 1. Timeseries should be fully processed, motion corrected, etc (appropriate steps for your chosen processing pipeline).
 This current script requires that timeseries are created from the [Gordon 333 Parcel set](https://balsa.wustl.edu/2Vm69) and exported to a .txt file.
 (This script does NOT handle vertex-wise data)
    - .txt file format should be 333 rows by X time/TR of scan, exported to .txt file using the [Gordon 333 Cortical Parcel set](https://balsa.wustl.edu/2Vm69)